-Faculty, Public and Environmental Affairs – Dallas Blaney, David Helpap, Ekaterina Levintova, Laurel E. Phoenix, Rachel Russell, John Stoll, Lora Warner, Aaron Weinschenk, Elizabeth Wheat
+Faculty, Public and Environmental Affairs – Dallas Blaney, Scott Furlong, David Helpap, Ekaterina Levintova, Laurel E. Phoenix, Rachel Russell, John Stoll, Lora Warner, Aaron Weinschenk, Elizabeth Wheat

 Faculty, Arts Management – Ellen Rosewall